 A bathroom needs to be an organized space that can help you feel energized at the start of the day and calm in the evenings, so choosing a layout that finds the perfect balance between function and relaxation will always be a success.

-'Getting a bathroom layout right will make a huge difference to the enjoyment of the space, says Yousef Mansuri, head of design at luxury bathroom brand C.P.
-Hart.
+'Getting a bathroom layout right will make a huge difference to the enjoyment of the space’, says Yousef Mansuri, head of design at luxury bathroom brand C.P.
+Hart. (opens in new tab)

 Then, create the main elements – a bath, shower cubicle, toilet, basic storage – to-scale so that you can better see what works where.

-'The room size undoubtedly has the biggest impact on what can be achieved, but you also need to consider door and window positions, as well as any fixed features like a fireplace or existing panelling,' agrees Yousef Mansuri.
+'The room size undoubtedly has the biggest impact on what can be achieved, but you also need to consider door and window positions, as well as any fixed features like a fireplace or existing paneling,' agrees Yousef Mansuri.

 'For a separate shower and bath, plus toilet and basin, we’d suggest a bathroom of at least 1.7m x 3m.
 Almost all bathrooms require compromises.
 If you want a large, luxurious shower, prepare to settle for a small vanity.
 Prioritizing your preferences is a good place to start.'

 To help with the bathroom layout ideas for your space, we have gathered some beautiful bathrooms for inspiration, as well as speaking to the experts to find out what works best when planning the layout for your bathroom.

 1. Make the most out of natural light